Military history of the Song dynasty: Lizong (r. 1224–1264)

 In 1252, Mongol forces under the Chinese general Wang Dechen advanced into Sichuan and occupied Lizhou.

 In the summer of 1256, Möngke Khan declared war on the Song, citing imprisonment of Mongol envoys as casus belli.

 In 1257, 333 "fire emitting tubes" were produced in a Song arsenal in Jiankangzhou (Nanjing, Jiangsu).

 In 1258, Mongol forces captured Chengdu.

 In January 1259, Mongol forces captured Yazhou.
 Möngke Khan laid siege to Diaoyu Castle from February to July and retreated.
 He died on 12 August from a wound inflicted by a Song trebuchet, forcing Mongol forces to withdraw from Song territory.
 According to the History of Song, in 1259, a "fire-emitting lance" employed a pellet wad projectile which occluded the barrel.
 Some consider this to be the first bullet.

+In 1260, a gunpowder arsenal caught fire while the gunpowder was being dried.
+The four tigers that were being raised next to the arsenal by the prime minister Zhao Nanzhong died in the explosion.